Synthetic likelihood in misspecified models: Synthetic likelihood and model misspecification

-To help explain this phenomena, we analyze the BSL posterior across various levels of model misspecification by fixing the value of the observed summaries $S_n(\y)$.
-To this end, we plot the BSL posteriors for three values of $n=100,500,1000$, and across six different values of the first summary statistic $S_0(y_{1:n})\in\{.01,.1,.25,.5,.75,.99\} $.
-These values of $S_0(y_{1:n})$ represent a situation of significant misspecification, at $S_0(y_{1:n})=0.01$, tending towards no misspecification, $S_0(y_{1:n})=0.99$.
+{To help explain this phenomena, we now analyze the posterior across various levels of model misspecification by fixing the value of the observed summaries $S_n(\y)$ at its limit $b_{\bullet}=(b_{\bullet,0},b_{\bullet,1})^\top$, and by changing the value of $b_{\bullet,0}$.
+To this end, we plot the posteriors for three values of $n=100,500,1000$, and across six different values of the first summary statistic $b_{\bullet,0}\in\{0.01,0.10,0.25,0.50,0.75,0.99\} $.
+These values represent a situation of significant misspecification, at $b_{\bullet,0}=0.01$, tending towards no misspecification, $b_{\bullet,0}=0.99$.
 We plot the resulting posteriors graphically in Figure \ref{fig2}.
-The results demonstrate that the behavior of the BSL posterior varies as the level of model misspecification changes.
-Surprisingly, the posterior can display: bi-modality, with the modal values occurring on the boundary of the parameter space ($S_0(y_{1:n})=0.01$);\footnote{Note that, for the parameter values $\omega=-0.736$, $\rho=0.90$ and $\sigma_v=0.36$, the resulting value of $b_0$, i.e., the value onto which $S_0(y_{1:n})$ is concentrating, is less than 0.001.} bi-modality with values in the interior of the parameters space ($S_0(y_{1:n})\in\{0.1,0.25\}$); a region of flatness ($S_0(y_{1:n})=0.5$); and approximate Gaussianity ($S_0(y_{1:n})\in\{0.74,0.99\}$).\footnote{In Appendix \ref{app:ma1} we expand on the mechanisms causing this posterior behavior in the MA(1) model.}
+The results demonstrate that the behavior of the posterior varies markedly as the level of model misspecification changes.

+At small samples sizes $(n=100)$ the posteriors are (nearly all) uni-modal with a mode whose location depends on the level of misspecification.
+However, for larger levels of misspecification, as the sample size increases the posterior concentrates mass on two distinct modes, with the heights of the two modes varying with the level of misspecification.